Omeros Is Gaining Momentum With A Diverse Pipeline

 We believe these results demonstrate that GPR174 inhibition potentiates the activity of effector T cells, which produce cytokines and are known to be integral to combating cancer.
 Also, reducing the level of T-regs is a key objective in cancer immunotherapy, and high levels of T-regs in solid tumors frequently correlate with poor patient outcomes.
 In addition, signaling and mechanistic studies support that GPR174 suppresses anti-tumor activity, and inhibitors of GPR174 are expected to counteract that detrimental suppression.

-If management chooses to proceed with this oncology pre clinical candidate, they would be entering a huge market that could realistically see them partnering with larger players to develop a promising candidate.
+If management chooses to proceed with this oncology pre-clinical candidate, it would be entering a huge market that could realistically see it partnering with larger players to develop a promising candidate.

 Risks

 Besides Omidria, Omeros has no other approved products on the market generating revenue.
-Their extensive pipeline and clinical trials are resulting in a fairly significant cash burn of ~$ 15+ million a quarter, which will increase once additional phase 3 trials for OMS721 are initiated.
-As of March 31 2017, management had $33.7 million in C&CE on hand, as well as access to an additional $25 million tranche loan from CRG due to Omeros meeting lending requirements set out in their loan agreement with CRG.
+Its extensive pipeline and clinical trials are resulting in a fairly significant cash burn of ~$15+ million a quarter, which will increase once additional Phase 3 trials for OMS721 are initiated.
+As of March 31, 2017, management had $33.7 million in C&CE on hand, as well as access to an additional $25 million tranche loan from CRG due to Omeros meeting lending requirements set out in its loan agreement with CRG.
 Taking the ~$58.7 million in combined cash, along with future revenue from Omidria, we might see a scenario play out where Omeros either does not have to raise further capital or only has to raise a minimally dilutive amount.
-However, due to the recent stock price run up, it might not be unreasonable to see management opting to do another share offering to take advantage of the high share price and put their financial situation in a more stable place going forward.
+However, due to the recent stock price run-up, it might not be unreasonable to see management opting to do another share offering to take advantage of the high share price and put its financial situation in a more stable place going forward.

 Also, the CEO and several institutions have been selling pretty sizable portions of their shares held.
-This doesn't always mean much, especially since most of the insider selling activity seems to be pre determined stock sales, and the CEO still owns nearly 5% of the outstanding shares.
-However, it does seem like a buyout is off the table in the near term at least, since if there were such discussions, insiders would likely be holding onto all their shares and institutional investors would be pushing for a sale as well (making them hold their shares alongside insiders).
+This doesn't always mean much, especially since most of the insider selling activity seems to be pre-determined stock sales, and the CEO still owns nearly 5% of the outstanding shares.
+However, it does seem like a buyout is off the table in the near term at least, since if there were such discussions, insiders would likely be holding onto all their shares, and institutional investors would be pushing for a sale as well (making them hold their shares alongside insiders).

-Finally, Omeros may never penetrate the cataract surgery space beyond its current sales if it does not win its patent lawsuit against generic drug manufacturer Par Pharmaceuticals.
+Finally, Omeros may never penetrate the cataract surgery space beyond its current sales if it does not win its patent lawsuit against generic drug manufacturer Par Pharmaceutical.
 From the 2016 annual report:

 In July 2015, we received a Paragraph IV Notice Letter from Par Pharmaceutical, Inc. and its subsidiary, Par Sterile Products, LLC, (collectively, Par) stating that Par filed an Abbreviated New Drug Application (NASDAQ:ANDA) seeking approval from the FDA to market a generic version of OMIDRIA prior to the expiration of three patents listed in the FDA's Approved Drug Products with Therapeutic Equivalence Evaluations (Orange Book) for OMIDRIA (the Orange Book Patents).
 Following receipt of the Paragraph IV Notice Letter, in September 2015 we filed a patent infringement lawsuit under the Hatch-Waxman Act against Par.
 In April 2016, August 2016 and November 2016, we amended the lawsuit to assert additional OMIDRIA patents.
 Par has stipulated to infringement of each of the currently asserted patents, and the court entered a partial judgment that Par's filing of its ANDA constitutes an act of infringement of each of the currently asserted patents, subject to Par's continued invalidity defenses and any challenge to enforceability.
 The filing of our suit against Par triggered a 30-month stay of the FDA's approval of Par's ANDA, which is expected to remain in effect until late January 2018.
 We have reviewed the invalidity assertions in Par's Paragraph IV Notice Letter and defenses and counterclaims and believe they do not have merit, and we intend to defend our patents vigorously in the litigation against Par.